Image

 Choose Chicago partnered with MBE certified DEI consultant, The Exeter Group, to conduct an organization-wide Equity Assessment in fall 2021.
 From this assessment, a multi-year equity, diversity, and inclusion (EDI) strategic action plan was created.
 A key finding and recommendation in the assessment was to highlight diversity representation while avoiding tokenism.

-Our motivation to undergo this assessment and implement its findings stems from the need to enhance equity, inclusion, and diversity within our industry and local community.
-This commitment, championed by Senior Leadership and the Choose Chicago Board of Directors, is embedded both within our organization and across the broader tourism economy.
+Our motivation to undergo this assessment and implement its findings were championed by Senior Leadership and the Choose Chicago Board of Directors.

 What were the stated objectives of this initiative?